 The walk to the start took about 15 minutes and allowed us to warm up.
 I was feeling good.
 My achilles and left calf were tight but not too sore today.
 This stayed consistent throughout the marathon but never got any worse.
 That was good.

 We wished all the Haitians good luck ‘Bonne chance’.
 Two were wearing deck shoes, one had flat bottom Keds, several wore soccer shoes and the rest had some level of running shoe.
 All wore basketball shorts that were almost knee length.
 They were all excited.
-By 8:45 everyone was ready and we were off.
+By

 The Haitians started fast but a big group soon settled into a 9 – 9 ½ minute mile pace.
 By mile 2 our group was split.
 Jerry and Laurie were out front with the Haitians followed by Dorothy and I. We still had them in sight but have lost sight of the group behind us; Mark, Martha, Jacob and Andy.